SwapnilB31/BookMyVaccine/README.md

 # About

 Book My Vaccine is an Android App that helps you find out when and where Covid-19 Vaccine Slots become available in your locality.
 Every other solution that notifies you of vaccine availabilty runs on remote servers, and when the number of recipients to notify grow to a very large size, understandably there may be delays.
 And when everyone is trying to book the limited slots available, every second matters.
-With Book My Vaccine, all the processes run on your phone, and when slots become available you get a notification on the phone.
+With Book My Vaccine, all the processes run on your phone, and when slots become available you get a notification rightaway.

 # Creating Alerts
 To get notfied of available slots you need to create an Alert.
 But before you create an alert you have to specify your Search Preferences in Settings